dogweather/asset_ram/README.md

 ### In some cases, the cache key can't be inferred.

-RamCache creates the cache key automatically using the view source filename and line number.
+AssetRam creates the cache key automatically using the view source filename and line number.
 This works for most uses.

 Some of my app's views are an exception, however.
 It's **multi-tenant** and the views serve content